vpalmisano/webrtcperf/docs/config.md

 - With skipSourcePorts and skipDestinationPorts you can specify a comma-separated list of ports that will not be affected by the shaping rules.
 - The filter field is optional and specifies the additional IPTables filter to apply for filtering the packets.
 - The match field is optional and specifies the additional match rule to apply for filtering the packets (https://man7.org/linux/man-pages/man8/tc-ematch.8.html).
-- The up and down fields are optional and specify the upstream and downstream shaping rules.
+- The up and down fields are optional and they specify the upstream and downstream shaping rules.
 The possible options for the up and down rules could be:
   - rate: the shaping rate in Kbps;
   - delay: the shaping delay in milliseconds;
   - delayJitter: the shaping delay jitter in milliseconds;